Tatev is probably the most famous monastery in Armenia. Below you can find a guide to Goris and visiting Tatev monastery.

 Getting back to Goris from Tatev

-We opted for a one way ticket and hiked most of the way back to the base station of the cable car, from where we took a taxi back to Goris.
+We opted for a one-way ticket and hiked most of the way back to the base station of the cable car, from where we took a taxi back to Goris.
 The walk was a very hilly and zig-zagging 10km.
 If you’re walking, be sure to stock up on water before embarking on your mountainous voyage.
 We forgot to (derp), and it was a struggle.

-The views from the watch tower, about 3/4 of the way back to Halidzor, are epic, and completely justified our trek.
+The views from the watchtower, about 3/4 of the way back to Halidzor, are epic, and completely justified our trek.
 Not that justification was necessary–we’re die-hard hikers, so walking that far was no big deal. /sarcasm

 If you’re not interested in the long slog back, just lurk for a while around the Tatev complex.
 As the day goes on, there will be a decent number of taxis driving to/from the area, as well as a few enterprising Armenians that will be happy to pretend they are taxis for a short while.

-Goris/Tatev is definitely in my top three favorite sites of Armenia (the other two being Haghpat monastery and Yerevan, Armenia’s capital city).
+Goris and Tatev are definitely in my top three favorite sites of Armenia (the other two being Haghpat monastery and Yerevan, Armenia’s capital city).
 If you ever visit the country, make sure to make the time stop by–you’ll be glad you did.